Chief of Rheumatology Associate Professor of Medicine Research Interests:Myositis, Rheumatoid Arthritis Office Location: Westwood

 Dr. Rania Shammas is a board certified rheumatologist and an assistant clinical professor of rheumatology at UCLA.
 She was born and raised in Los Angeles.
 She completed her undergraduate studies at UCLA and then went to Columbia University College of Physicians and Surgeons for medical school, where she was part of the Gold Humanism in Medicine Honor Society and received the Joseph Garrison Parker Award for arts in medicine.
 She completed her internal medicine training at Albert Einstein and then her rheumatology fellowship at UCLA.
 She spent several years in private practice, while also actively participating in teaching and as an investigator for multiple clinical trials.
 In her spare time, she enjoys musical theater, playing the piano, tennis, and spending quality time with her family.

-Clinical Instructor Research Interest:Rheumatology Office Location: Beverly Hills
+Assistant Clinical Professor of Medicine Research Interest:Rheumatology Office Location: Beverly Hills

 Dr. Shim received his B.S. from University at Berkeley.
 After earning his medical degree at Temple University in Philadelphia, PA.
 Internal Medicine Internship and Residency was served at the Keck School of Medicine at the University of Southern California.
 His rheumatology training was completed at the University of California at Los Angeles (UCLA).
 He practices general rheumatology and his areas of interest include systemic lupus erythematosus, rheumatoid arthritis, osteoarthritis and gout.